Processing a Payment

 We’ll detail each step in the payment collection process while highlighting the variations between the different types of payment entry.
 Patient payments can be collected directly from the appointment or through the patient’s chart.

 Important: You will never type in credit card information using your keyboard, as this is not encrypted.
 By using the provided device to key in the credit card information, you’ll ensure that your patient’s information remains safe.
 Alternatively, you can limit your use of the provided device for future transactions by taking advantage of the card-on-file feature.

 Processing a Payment

 Patient payments can be collected directly from the patient’s appointment or through the patient payment section of the patient’s chart.
 If you are taking payments for multiple or past Dates of Service, we recommend entering these via the patient chart.
 In this example, we’ll collect the payment through the appointment.

-- Navigate to the patient’s appointment in the Scheduler, and click to open.
+- Go to the patient’s appointment in the Scheduler, and click to open Appointment Actions.

 - Click Check In.
 The Payment window will automatically open if the patient has a copayment or coinsurance on their chart.
 Otherwise, you can click Payment to add a charge.

 - Once all charges have been added, click the Paid checkbox on each entry.

-- This will trigger the Collect Payments button to appear.
-Click this button.
-Don’t worry about filling in the Credit Type and Auth/Check #, these will fill in automatically when the card is swiped.
+- Click Collect Payments.
+Don’t worry about filling in the Credit Type and Auth/Check #, these will fill in automatically when the card is read by the device.

-- If the patient has a card saved on file and they would like to use a different card for this transaction, you’ll need to click Use Another Card.
+- If the patient has a card saved on file it will display here.
+To use a different card for this transaction, click Use Another Card to add and process a new card for the patient payment.
+It may take a few seconds to connect to this process.

 - If the patient does not have a card on file or has opted to use a different card, you’ll receive a 'Waiting for input' message.
 You'll want to be sure that the Transaction Amount aligns with the total charges.